We chat with Bryan Flowers, the Founder and CEO of The Night Wish Group.

-Always lock in profits, have strategies and to invest in compounding index funds.
+Always lock in profits, have strategies and invest in compounding index funds.

-Education and money compounds, we just need to spend 2-3 years of our lives working very very hard and locking in profits as they snowball.
+Education and money compound, we just need to spend 2-3 years of our lives working very very hard and locking in profits as they snowball.

 Once we are financially free and able to help those around us, help charities and work towards bigger goals.
-As we gain more wealth, we don’t need to take so many risks and the anxiety and stress levels associated with active investing, is reduced.
-Trading plans is to reduce anxiety, its a big problem for traders and investors.
+As we gain more wealth, we don’t need to take so many risks and the anxiety and stress levels associated with active investing are reduced.
+Trading plans are to reduce anxiety, which is a big problem for traders and investors.

 I would also advise the younger me to be patient.